 What are essential oils?

-It takes a tremendous amount of plant material to make essential oils.
+It takes a tremendous amount of plant material to make essential oils, which can make some of them expensive.
 For example:

 - About 250 pounds of lavender flower make 1 pound of lavender essential oil.